 The rule of three is an exemplary retail fashion merchandising practice where three products are grouped together.
 It helps you catch customer attention and appealingly present your product.
 Many brands and retail businesses engage in the ‘rule of three’ practice of visual merchandising to offer discounts to those customers purchasing a group of 3 products in one go.

 In this blog, we have given a comprehensive overview of the different elements of visual merchandising while showing you how to approach it.
-We hope that this blog was instrumental in helping you see the advantages that come with visual merchandising.
+We hope that this blog was instrumental in helping you see the advantages that come with visual merchandising while also understanding its meaning and definition.